lark-parser/lark/README.md

 Lark uses the [MIT license](LICENSE).

+## Contribute

+Lark is currently accepting pull-requests.

+There are many ways you can help the project:

+* Improve the performance of Lark's parsing algorithm
+* Implement macros for grammars (important for grammar composition)
+* Write new grammars for Lark's library
+* Write & improve the documentation
+* Write a blog post introducing Lark to your audience

+If you're interested in taking one of these on, let me know and I will provide more details and assist you in the process.

 ## Contact

-If you have any questions or want to contribute, you can email me at erezshin at gmail com.
+If you have any questions or want my assistance, you can email me at erezshin at gmail com.

+I'm also available for contract work.